 - Move across-slope, away from the fire-front, then down-slope towards the rear of the main fire.

-- Find open, or already burnt ground.
-Don't try to out-run fire, or go uphill, or even through low flames, unless you can clearly see a safe area close by.
+- Find open or already burnt ground.
+Don't try to out-run fire, go uphill, or walk through even low flames unless you can clearly see a safe area close by.

-- If you can't avoid the fire, lie face down under a bank, rock, loose earth, or in a hollow, or if possible get into a dam or stream, but not a water tank.
+- If you can't avoid the fire, lie face down under a bank, rock, loose earth, in a hollow or if possible get into a dam or stream, but not a water tank.

-If faced with the dangers of radiant heat from flames, body dehydration and smoke inhalation, emergency protection is possible, even in high intensity fires.
-Wrap yourself in a heavy, pure wool blanket and carry a flask of water to drink and moisten a blanket corner as a smoke mask.
+The Queensland State Emergency Service (SES) advises that, if faced with the dangers of radiant heat from flames, body dehydration and smoke inhalation, emergency protection is possible, even in high intensity fires: